 The Navy performed a quantitative analysis to estimate the number of mammals that could be harassed by the underwater acoustic transmissions during the proposed action.
-Inputs to the quantitative analysis included marine mammal density estimates, marine mammal depth occurrence distributions (Navy 2017a), oceanographic and environmental data, marine mammal hearing data, and criteria and thresholds for levels of potential effects.
+Inputs to the quantitative analysis included marine mammal density estimates, marine mammal depth occurrence distributions (U.S Department of the Navy, in prep), oceanographic and environmental data, marine mammal hearing data, and criteria and thresholds for levels of potential effects.

-The density estimate used to estimate take is derived from habitat-based modeling by Kaschner et al., (2006) and Kaschner (2004).
+The density estimate used to estimate take is derived from habitat-based modeling by Kaschner et al. (2006) and Kaschner (2004).
 The area of the Arctic where the proposed action will occur (100-200 nm north of Prudhoe Bay, Alaska) has not been surveyed in a manner that supports quantifiable density estimation of marine mammals.
 In the absence of empirical survey data, information on known or inferred associations between marine habitat features and (the likelihood of) the presence of specific species have been used to predict densities using modelbased approaches.
 These habitat suitability models include relative environmental suitability (RES) models.
 Habitat suitability models can be used to understand the possible extent and relative expected concentration of a marine species distribution.
 These models are derived from an assessment of the species occurrence in association with evaluated environmental explanatory variables that results in defining the RES suitability of a given environment.
 A fitted model that quantitatively describes the relationship of occurrence with the environmental variables can be used to estimate unknown occurrence in conjunction with known habitat suitability.
 Abundance can thus be estimated for each RES value based on the values of the environmental variables, providing a means to estimate density for areas that have not been surveyed.
-Use of the Kaschner's RES model resulted in a value of 0.3957 animals per km2 in the cold season (defined as December through May).
+Use of the Kaschner's RES model resulted in a value of 0.3957 ringed seals per km2 in the cold season (defined as December through May) and a maximum value of 0.0332 bearded seals per km2 in the cold and warm seasons.
 The density numbers are assumed static throughout the ice camp proposed action area for this species.
 The density data generated for this species was based on environmental variables known to exist within the proposed ice camp action area during the late winter/early springtime period.